ekeilty17/ekeilty17.github.io/_posts/2024-01-05-gauss-proof-of-the-constructibility-of-the-heptadecagon.md

 <br>

-Here is an anti-example of $\zeta^2$ in a regular hexagon which does not satsify the above property (since $2$ and $6$ share a common factor, thus we get stuck in a subcycle).
+Here is an anti-example of $\zeta^2$ in a regular hexagon which does not satisfy the above property (since $2$ and $6$ share a common factor, thus we get stuck in a subcycle).

 <center>
 <div class="overflow-container">